-Iraqi army tries to reach site of Islamic State executions south of Mosul
+Iraqi army aims to reach site of Islamic State executions south of Mosul

 It was also possible that Islamic State fighters could resort to "rudimentary chemical weapons" to hold back the impending assault, she said.

-The militants are suspected to have set on a fire a sulfur plant south of Mosul last week, filling the air with toxic gasses that caused breathing problems for hundreds of civilians.
+The militants are suspected of setting on fire a sulfur plant south of Mosul last week, filling the air with toxic gasses that caused breathing problems for hundreds of civilians.

 A senior U.S. official said about 50,000 Iraqi ground troops are taking part in the offensive, including a core force of 30,000 from the government’s armed forces, 10,000 Kurdish fighters and the remaining 10,000 from police and local volunteers.
 About 5,000 to 6,000 jihadists are dug in, according to Iraqi military estimates.